mariekekootte/mariekekootte.github.io/_pages/about.md

 I am an Assistant Professor at Delft University of Technology, Department of Applied Mathematics.
 I am part of the [Climate Action Programme](https://www.tudelft.nl/en/climate-action) of TU Delft .

+This page is still under construction.

-If you are a student, looking for a bachelor or master project, you can check the page [publications page](/al-folio/publications/).
+If you are a student, looking for a bachelor or master project, you can check the [projects page](/al-folio/projects/).